sseung0703/Lightweighting_Cookbook/KD/README.md

 - I have used ResNet-56 and ResNet-32 as the teacher and the student network, respectively.
 - All the algorithm is trained in the sample configuration, which is described in "distiller/*".
 I tried only several times to get acceptable performance, which means that my experimental results are perhaps not optimal.
 - Although some of the algorithms used soft-logits parallelly in the paper, I used only the proposed knowledge distillation algorithm to make a fair comparison.
+- Note that, the current neumerical values are results of only one trial, so there will be quite large variance.
+They will be improved when I take GCP credits.

 ### Offline transfer
 <p align="center">